2 Ways to Flush DNS Cache on Mac (Sequoia/Sonoma)

-Last updated: Sep 18, 2023
+Last updated: Sep 10, 2024

-Normally, we don't need to flush the DNS cache in macOS manually.
+Normally, we don't need to clear the DNS cache in macOS manually.
 However, when you experience website loading errors or other network issues, clearing your DNS cache may be an ideal solution.
 From this guide, you will learn how to flush your DNS cache in macOS in two ways.

 Let's get started.